1-Arrow-1/IL-2-Great-Battles-Rank-Promotion-Mod/README.md

 * `rank_promotion_checker.exe`
 * All necessary rank insignias, scripts, and supporting files based on the user’s configured minimum and maximum ranks per country

 On first launch, `promotion_config.json` is created in your game’s `data/Career` folder.
-You can adjust the promotion thresholds and per-country rank limits directly by editing `promotion_config.json`.
+You can adjust the promotion thresholds directly by editing `promotion_config.json`.

 ## Project Structure